TheHermitIV/job-application-tracker/AI_USAGE.md

 6. "Create the database schema SQL file with all 4 tables, foreign keys, and seed data"

+7. "Add a full wizard in quick actions for company -> job -> application -> contact flow"

+8. "Add input handling and error checks on both client and server side to follow schema constraints"

+9. "Update project documentation and produce a 3-7 minute execution video script and recording guide"

 ---

 ## What the AI Generated